 Well I support your decision!
 No excuse for GM to let this slide.
-If I had a top trim Sierra/Rado, I'd certainly rade it in for something else and never look back.
-Fortunately for me, I have a cheap WT model that drives about 10 miles per day and rarely sees speeds above 70mph (and the shake seems to be depending on the road quality... sometimes there is no shake at all!)
-All truck brands are bad in their own ways, just have to find the one with the problems you can tolerate the most!
+If I had a top trim Sierra/Rado, I'd certainly trade it in for something else and never look back.
+Fortunately for me, I have a cheap WT model that drives about 10 miles per day and rarely sees speeds above 70mph (and the shake seems to be depending on the road quality... sometimes there is no shake at all if I can get it up to 85) All truck brands are bad in their own ways, just have to find the one with the problems you can tolerate the most!
 Sorry that a few insecure bad apples are threatened by your decision.
 I'm sure the Ford will be just fine!

 Bill Reinhardt replied to Mileguru's topic in 2014-2018 Silverado & Sierra ModsI'd personally like to see a "Chevy-shake delete" kit ;)